Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_tab_A.md

 aerem			den luft		(air)
 ~~~

-See in this context *De iis, quæ in sublimi cernuntur* and *De Mundo* in the presentation and translation of the phenomena of Aratus by Petavius ​​(1630):
+See in this context *De iis, quæ in sublimi cernuntur* and *De Mundo* in the presentation and translation of the *Phenomena of Aratus* by Petavius ​​(1630):

 >" [...]
 Ros est humor puriori allapsus ex æthere, [...] tenuissima substantiæ diffusio, suapte natura calida, & splendida: ac primigenia lux [...]
 Aër [...] communicatum aliunde calorem, ac lumen [...] ex æthere compactum [...] ", (Petavius, 1630, p.
 261-262).